heuperman/Chitter-API-Frontend-Challenge/README.md

 ## Built with

-Jasmine & Karma -- as the testing frameworks
+Jasmine, Karma & Cypress -- as the testing frameworks

 ## User Stories